adebarakah/HR-Analytics---Capstone-Project/README.md

 - Performance bands and bonus percentages needed to be derived from lookup tables.

-Exploring the data wasnecessary to determine the cleaning process to be carried out.
+Exploring the data was necessary to determine the cleaning process to be carried out.

 ## Data Cleaning Process
 Before meaningful analysis could be performed, the following steps were followed to clean the data